nbehmane/cphilosophy/cprog_classes/README.md

 - OOP style programming in C

 ## Why?
 - Bored.
-Wanted to see how it work out.
+Wanted to see how it works out.
 - Reference for later if I ever want to design my programs this way.